 Community First Fund actively advocates for legislation that benefits small business and Community Development Financial Institutions (CDFIs).
 Through the Association for Enterprise Opportunity, Community First Fund President Dan Betancourt has testified several times before Congress in support of the Small Business Administration.
-Joan Brodhead, Senior Vice President and Director of the Womens Business Center at Community First Fund, presented to the House Committee on Small Business at a Field Hearing on challenges facing women small business owners.
-In 2007 Daniel Betancourt authored an article that was featured, œThe NEXT American Opportunity: Good Policies for a Great America compiled by the Opportunity Finance Network (OFN), a national network of high performing CDFIs.
+Joan Brodhead, Senior Vice President and COO of Community First Fund, presented to the House Committee on Small Business at a Field Hearing on challenges facing women small business owners.
+In 2007 Daniel Betancourt authored an article that was featured, The NEXT American Opportunity: Good Policies for a Great America compiled by the Opportunity Finance Network (OFN), a national network of high performing CDFIs.
 This book was published in September 2008 and hand-delivered to every member of Congress.

 Small Cities Strategy